Counseling Degrees and Programs in Kentucky

 Traditional Undergraduate Programs

-Lindsey Wilson College is a United Methodist college with numerous campuses in Kentucky and the surrounding states.
-The college offers a 120-credit Bachelor of Arts (BA) in Human Services and Counseling degree with an interdisciplinary curriculum combining courses in psychology, counseling techniques, and mental health.
+Lindsey Wilson College is a United Methodist college with numerous campuses in Kentucky and surrounding states.
+The college offers a 120-credit Bachelor of Arts (BA) in Human Services and Counseling degree with an interdisciplinary curriculum combining courses in psychology, sociology, and social work along with general education coursework.
 Students must successfully complete at least one semester of coursework before applying to the Human Services and Counseling major.
-In Kentucky, the degree is available at the Ashland, Cumberland, Hazard, London, Louisville, Maysville, Prestonsburg, Scottsville, and Somerset campuses as well as online.
-Lindsey Wilson College also offers a 60-credit, CACREP-accredited Master of Education (M.Ed.) in Counseling & Human Development with a specialization in Mental Health Counseling at the numerous Kentucky campuses and online.
-The degree meets the coursework requirements in Kentucky for the Licensed Professional Clinical Counselor (LPCC) credential.
-Students who already have a master’s degree in counseling can apply to the CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education and Supervision.
+In Kentucky, the degree is available at the Ashland, Cumberland, Hazard, London, Louisville, Prestonsburg, Scottsville, and Somerset campuses as well as online.
+Lindsey Wilson College also offers a 60-credit, CACREP-accredited Master of Education (M.Ed.) in Counseling with a specialization in Clinical Mental Health Counseling at numerous campuses and online.
+The degree meets the coursework requirements in Kentucky for the Licensed Professional Clinical Counselor (LPCC) credential, as well as the academic licensure requirements for most surrounding states.
+Students who already have a master’s degree in counseling can apply to the CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education and Supervision (CES).

 Traditional Graduate Programs

-Murray State University is home to three CACREP-accredited counseling programs: a Master of Arts (MA) in School Counseling; a Specialist in Education (EdS) in Clinical Mental Health Counseling; and an EdS in School Counseling.
-The MA and EdS in School Counseling both include 48 credits of counseling coursework; however, the EdS also requires 12 additional credits in advanced counseling techniques, addictions counseling, and family counseling.
-The EdS in Clinical Mental Health Counseling requires 60 credits.
+Murray State University offers three counseling programs: a Master of Arts (MA) in School Counseling; a Specialist in Education (EdS) in Clinical Mental Health Counseling; and an EdS in School Counseling.
+The MA and EdS in School Counseling both include 42 credits of counseling coursework, and the EdS also requires additional credits for a total of 60 credit hours.
+The CACREP-accredited EdS in Clinical Mental Health Counseling requires 60 credits.
 The MA in School Counseling meets state coursework requirements for the Provisional School Counseling Certification, while the EdS in School Counseling meets the coursework requirements for the Rank I in School Counseling in Kentucky.
 Students in the EdS in Clinical Mental Health Counseling will meet state academic requirements for the Licensed Professional Clinical Counselor (LPCC) license.

-The University of Louisville offers a CACREP-accredited Master of Education (M.Ed.) with two tracks in Clinical Mental Health Counseling and School Counseling.
-The M.Ed. in Clinical Mental Health Counseling is comprised of 60 credits and fulfills the coursework requirements for the Licensed Professional Clinical Counselor (LPCC) credential.
-The M.Ed. in School Counseling is a 48-credit degree that meets the educational requirements for the Rank I Certificate in School Counseling in Kentucky.
-Individuals interested in marriage and family therapy may apply to the Master of Science in Couple and Family Therapy (MSCFT), which is a 59-credit, two-year program that meets Kentucky’s academic requirements to become a Licensed Marriage and Family Therapist (LMFT).
+The University of Louisville offers a Master of Education (M.Ed.) with two tracks in Clinical Mental Health Counseling and School Counseling.
+The M.Ed. in Clinical Mental Health Counseling consists of 60 credits and fulfills the coursework requirements for the Licensed Professional Clinical Counselor (LPCC) credential.
+The M.Ed. in School Counseling is a 48-credit degree that meets the educational requirements for Kentucky’s Provisional Certificate in School Counseling.
+Students also have the option of completing a 60-credit hour program that qualifies them for a Rank 1 Certification in School Counseling upon graduation or a Standard Guidance Certificate if they hold a teaching license in Kentucky.
+Individuals interested in marriage and family therapy may apply to the COAMFTE-accredited Master of Science in Couple and Family Therapy (MSCFT), a 60-credit, two-year program that meets Kentucky’s academic requirements to become a Licensed Marriage and Family Therapist (LMFT).
 The school also offers a Doctor of Philosophy (PhD) in Counseling and Personnel Services with a specialization in Counselor Education and Supervision.
 This degree provides experienced counselors with opportunities to develop leadership, teaching, and research skills.

 Online and Hybrid Programs

 Morehead State University (MSU) offers prospective school counselors two online degree choices.
 The Master of Arts (MA) in Counseling prepares students to become certified as school counselors in elementary, middle, and secondary school settings.
-The degree is comprised of 36 credits including a counseling core and a professional education core.
-Individuals who would like to study school counseling in more depth can apply to the Rank I credential in School Counseling, which builds on the MA curriculum and requires students to complete 60 credits.
-MSU also offers an online Specialist in Education (EdS) that is open to students who are already certified as school counselors in Kentucky and have a master’s degree in counseling.
-The EdS is designed to deepen the students’ understanding of school counseling theories, clinical skills, and research to provide greater career advancement opportunities.
-All coursework for the MSU school counseling programs is completed online.
+The degree comprises 36 credits including a counseling core and a professional education core.
+Individuals who would like to study school counseling in more depth can apply for the Rank I credential in School Counseling, which builds on the MA curriculum and requires students to complete 60 credits.
+MSU also offers a 30-credit online Specialist in Education (EdS) with a specialty in Counseling that is open to students who have a master’s degree in counseling and are already certified as school counselors in Kentucky.
+The EdS is designed to train students on school counseling theory, clinical skills, and research to provide greater career advancement opportunities.

 Union College offers online and on-campus counseling programs.
 The Bachelor of Science (BS) in Substance Abuse Counseling is a 120-credit degree including a liberal education core, electives, and 39 credits in the Substance Abuse Counseling major area.
 Students also complete a substance abuse counseling internship.
 At the graduate level, an online 21-credit Chemical Dependency Counselor Certificate is offered, which prepares students to work in the substance abuse counseling field and may be completed concurrently with the BS degree.
 Graduates of the BS or Certificate programs may continue their studies in the 60-credit online Master of Science (MS) in Substance Abuse Counseling.
 Coursework completed in the certificate and MS degree program can be used to meet the academic requirements for the Certified Alcohol and Drug Counselor (CADC) credential in Kentucky.